 My mom and I are close.
 I’ve always adored her but, when I was younger, I scoffed a bit at (what I used to call) her Zen-Buddha-karma hippie interests.
+Like meditation.
 She had a mindfulness practice before people even knew what that was.
-Like a meditation practice.
-Deep breaths.
-All that.
 She was into yoga before it was cool, so I was exposed to it as a teen in the mid-90s.
 I didn’t mind yoga as a physical practice, but the meditation piece, though, no thank you.

 In fact, I turned down a trip to Costa Rica with her about 10 or so years ago because of it.
 She called to tell me about this amazing yoga retreat she was going on.
 I was in until she shared the schedule, which included an early morning meditation class.
 That was a hard pass for me.

 Keep in mind that when I rolled my eyes at her meditation, I wasn’t some young kid who couldn’t sit still.
 I was a full-fledged doctoral level licensed psychologist specializing in the treatment of anxiety disorders.
 I knew a lot about the human mind and how it works, and I. Was.
 SKEPTICAL.

 Make your mind go blank?
 I called B.S.
 MINDS DON’T GO BLANK!

 Which is true, they don’t.
 The mind wanders if you don’t focus on the present, but it doesn’t just go blank.
 The issue was that I didn’t really understand what mindfulness meant.
 I didn’t get the point of meditation.

 And that was a HUGE oversight on my part.